AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: Introduction

 \section{Introduction}

-Secure code review is a fundamental practice for preventing vulnerabilities before they reach production systems.
-Among the various review stages (see Figure~\ref{fig:precommit_vs_pullrequest}), \emph{pre-commit secure code review}, where developers inspect their own code changes before they are committed to version control, offers an opportunity for early intervention with minimal coordination overhead in the review process~\cite{Baum2016ComparingSimulation}---which is common in the \emph{shift-left security practice}.
-Many vulnerabilities at the pre-commit stage emerge as \emph{\textbf{immature vulnerabilities}}---i.e., incomplete, latent, or context-dependent weaknesses introduced through small, incremental code changes~\cite{Nguyen2025, Tahaei2021SecurityThem}.
-Such incremental code changes often appear benign in isolation, yet later evolve into exploitable vulnerabilities as surrounding code is added~\cite{Nguyen2023,Palomba2022}.
-Despite the importance of such immature vulnerabilities, prior studies found that developers frequently overlook security-relevant issues during the pre-commit stage of secure code review, especially when changes are small and their broader security implications are difficult to reason about~\cite{Braz2021Why-, Braz2022SoftwarePerspective,Paul2021WhyProject, Roy2024ExploringAnalysis, fu2023vulexplainer}.
+Secure code review is a fundamental practice for preventing vulnerabilities from reaching production systems.
+Among the various review stages (Figure~\ref{fig:precommit_vs_pullrequest}), \emph{early-stage secure code review}—where developers inspect their own changes before pushing to a shared repository—offers an opportunity for low-cost intervention, aligning with the principles of shift-left security~\cite{Baum2016ComparingSimulation}.
+In practice, Atlassian developers often rely on automated tools such as static analyzers at this stage, while deeper security assessment by experts is deferred to later phases (e.g., post-integration), delaying feedback and increasing remediation costs.
+A key challenge is that many issues introduced at this stage are \emph{\textbf{immature vulnerabilities}}: incomplete, latent, or context-dependent weaknesses introduced through small incremental changes~\cite{Nguyen2025,Tahaei2021SecurityThem}.
+These changes may appear benign in isolation, yet evolve into exploitable vulnerabilities as surrounding code is added~\cite{Nguyen2023,lomio2022jitvd}.
+Prior work shows that developers frequently overlook such security-relevant issues during review, particularly when changes are small, and their broader implications are difficult to reason about~\cite{Braz2021Why-,Braz2022SoftwarePerspective,Paul2021WhyProject,Roy2024ExploringAnalysis,fu2023vulexplainer}.